aditramdas/Mood-movie-recommender/README.md

-# Mood-movie-recommender based on mood
+# Movie-recommender based on mood
 This is a tool built with Python libraries such as Beautiful Soup and Requests, helping users to find recommendations for movies based on their mood.

 # How this works